-Is the fund you donated to that charity for children welfare reaching those children, or will it be deposited to bank accounts of the CEOs who run the charities?
-As per a study conducted by Charity Navigator, executives of some of the largest and prestigious charity firms in the U.S get salaries exceeding $1 million.
-However, if the charities start accepting cryptocurrencies, it can lay the foundation of increased transparency.
+Is the fund you donated to that charity for children's welfare reaching those children, or will it be deposited to the bank accounts of the CEOs who run the charities?
+As per a study conducted by Charity Navigator, executives of some of the largest and most prestigious charity firms in the U.S. get salaries exceeding $1 million.
+However, if charities start accepting cryptocurrencies, it can lay the foundation for increased transparency.

 By monitoring the wallet of your charity of choice, you can see their spending of funds.
 Significantly, it will ensure that the money given to the charity for a good cause is being used for good.

 Soon, microtransactions would become a societal standard.
 If it happens, people will be able to send a few bucks to the writer of an incredible article they read before bed, to the Instagram influencer they've been following all the while, or to that indie artist who just launched his new EP as a free download.
 These small tips can be done within a single click and represent a threat to the latest advertising models.
 As of today, cost-effective cryptocurrencies such as Nano or Litecoin could best represent the potential for micropayments.

 Remittances, when migrants make cross-border payments, or in other words send money to their families back home, are quite fee-heavy transactions.
 Usually, they eat up as much as 7% of the money that is being sent.
 It's not only the middle-class American who will get benefit from the low cost associated with transferring cryptocurrencies but also aid the low-income laborer who can't afford to pay 7% of his $100/month paycheck.